4campus/docusaurus-2/src/pages/documentary.md

 # "I want to listen" (2026)

-A full-length audio-documentary exploring the real voices of students, community leaders, and thought experts on issues surrounding mental health, spirituality, and their lasting effects on today's youth and culture.
+An original audio-documentary exploring the real voices of students, community leaders, and thought experts on issues surrounding mental health, spirituality, and their lasting effects on today's youth and culture.
+(Recordings gathered from in-person interviews from 2022 to Present).

 <a
   href="https://www.paypal.com/donate/?hosted_button_id=53SQPWUPYSYQQ"